endoflife-date/endoflife.date/README.md

 Please see [CONTRIBUTING.md](CONTRIBUTING.md) for details.
 Please note that this project is released with a [Contributor Code of Conduct](CODE-OF-CONDUCT.md).
 By participating in this project you agree to abide by its terms.

+## API

+An API is available for integration with CI platforms.
+API documentation is available at https://endoflife.date/docs/api/.
+The API is currently in Alpha, and breaking changes can happen.
+Additional information about the API can be found on the [endoflife.date wiki](https://github.com/endoflife-date/endoflife.date/wiki/API-Documentation).

 ## Working on the Code

 If you'd like to hack on how the site gets built, see [HACKING.md](HACKING.md).